nystrom/wamlfx/README.md

 The constructors of each date type are assigned numeric tags in alphabetical order.
 Their values are represented as either a `i31ref`, if the constructor has no arguments, or as a struct whose first field is the tag as an `i32`, and the remainder are the argument values.

 The actual constructors have a first-class representation as well.
-For an argumentless constructor, it is the `i31ref` value itself, for others it is the cached RTT used for the value.
+For an argumentless constructor, it is the `i31ref` value itself, for others it is a closure of the appropriate arity whose body allocates the tagged struct directly.

 Pattern matching against an argumentless constructor simply tests for reference equality.
 Matching against another constructor first tries downcast to its type and if successful, checks the tag field.